windisch/bn_testing/docs/source/dags.rst

    )

-See also the documentation of :py:class:`bn_testing.dags.RandomizedDAG` for how to instantiate a randomized DAG.
+See also the documentation of :py:class:`bn_testing.dags.RandomizedDAG` for how to set up a randomized DAG.